YoCodingMonster/OpenFreezeCenter/README.md

   - Fan Control with GUI                               Done
   - Auto, Basic, Advanced, Cooler Booster              Done
   - Basic temperature and RPM monitoring               Done
-  - One click install                                  Done
+  - One click install                                  Almost Done
-  - Dark Mode                                          Done
   - Configuration file                                 Done
-  - Back version support                               Done
-  - Making Pre-required installs automatic             Done
+  - Making Pre-required installs automatic             Almost Done
   - Integrating it as an app indicator           	     Done
   - EC Map View                                        Done
-  - Debian Package                                     In Beta Testing -> thanks to @Special-Niewbie
-  - Graph to monitor Temps and speeds                  In beta Testing
-  - Dual GPU support                                   In beta Testing
   -
 ```
 # Known Bugs :- 1
-- If you are not able to see the Speed of CPU fan but the percentage is showing perfectely fine, then do enable the ```Intel 11Th gen``` and report me and tell the generation of your processor!!.
-The 11th gen tag is alone write now, 10th gen please do check and confirm!!
+- Advanced fan profile seems to not apply the curve to CPU, but GPU curve is applied but not above 90%.